 - Commercial services.

-DigiOne services are built or tendered by DigiOne.
+DigiOne own services are built or tendered by DigiOne.
 DigiOne is responsible for the development of these services and owns their intellectual property rights.
 The services will be the same for all education providers.
-DigiOne’s services include the following: educational provider’s institution management, teaching planning, and assessment documentation, and the institution’s annual planning.
+DigiOne’s services include the following: the Education and school management, the Annual planning for education and The Education design service.
 DigiOne’s own services are mainly developed with open source and the outputs will be published during the project.

-DigiOne-influenced commercial services include the following services: application, documentation, and decision-making services, study and work scheduling, and space management, collaboration services between home and school, and a marketplace for commercial services.
+DigiOne-influenced commercial services include the following services: Application and decision-making service, Timetable planning service, Home-school collaboration service and a marketplace for commercial services.
 The marketplace is not one of the services provided during the project.

 Commercial services are developed and owned entirely by commercial operators.
 DigiOne supports the education provider in the procurement process through the preparation process (including ensuring technical compatibility as well as data security and data protection issues) as well as by producing model documents for the mini-tendering.
 The organizer of the teaching can then either mini-tender the service himself or buy the mini-tender from Kuntien Tiera as a service.
 We will expect DigiOne compatibility from commercial service providers, e.g. through API interfaces, compliance with the rules of the game of the common ecosystems e.g. information security and protection, technical and ethical aspects, and willingness to cooperate with other ecosystem actors.